-- Authorize \$3 billion of capital funding for new and expanded CTE program space - Increase the share of CTE construction project costs covered by state funding - Authorize local-option debt exclusions of local share of CTE construction costs - Authorize state expansion grants for initial-year operating costs of significant CTE enrollment growth

-2. Until capacity expands to meet demand for CTE seats, we also need to ensure a more equitable admissions method for deciding who gets the available seats; a lottery among all applicants in the district who successfully complete 8th grade is the best option.
+- Authorize \$3 billion of capital funding for new and expanded CTE program space - Increase the share of CTE construction project costs covered by state funding - Authorize local-option debt exclusions of local share of CTE construction costs - Authorize state expansion grants for initial-year operating costs of significant CTE enrollment growth - 2.
+But, at best, significantly expanding the capacity of these programs will take quite a few years.
+Until capacity can expand to meet demand for CTE seats, we also need to ensure a more equitable admissions method for deciding who gets the available seats; a lottery among all applicants in each sending district who successfully complete 8th grade is the best option.
 PDM and the Vocational Education Justice Coalition will continue to lobby the Governor, Secretary of Education, and Department of Elementary and Secondary Education to achieve this change administratively.

 But, meanwhile, we are also asking the legislature to pass S. 257, An Act to end discriminatory outcomes in vocational school admissions.
 This bill would require the use of a lottery for any vocational program where applications exceed available seats.
+This bill was reported favorably by the Joint Committee in Education earlier this year and is presently before the Senate Ways and Means Committee awaiting action.
+But the Committee on Education added language to the bill allowing schools to consider middle-school disciplinary and attendance records in determining eligibility for the lottery, a provision that would permit significant continuing exclusion of children from protected classes.